muflone/cpucompare/README.md

 -------------------

 * Python 2.x (developed and tested for Python 2.7.5)
-* GTK+3.0 libraries for Python 2
+* GTK+ 3.0 libraries for Python 2.x
-* GObject libraries for Python 2
+* GObject libraries for Python 2.x
+* XDG library for Python 2.x
-* SQLite3 library for Python 2 (usually shipped with Python distribution)
+* SQLite3 library for Python 2.x (usually shipped with Python distribution)
-* Distutils library for Python 2 (usually shipped with Python distribution)
+* Distutils library for Python 2.x (usually shipped with Python distribution)

 Installation
 ------------